 The SFPUC manages 36,800 acres of public land and operates three dams in the upper Alameda Creek watershed.
 Calaveras Dam and Reservoir, completed in 1925, captures runoff from 100 square miles of the Calaveras Creek and Arroyo Hondo watersheds.
-The Alameda Diversion Dam and tunnel also diverts winter flows from upper Alameda Creek into Calaveras Reservoir.
+The Alameda Diversion Dam also diverts winter flows from upper Alameda Creek into Calaveras Reservoir.
 Completion of the Calaveras Dam trapped formerly ocean-run steelhead trout above the reservoir and blocked fish migration from S.F.
 Bay into the best trout spawning and rearing habitat in the watershed.
 An estimated adult population of 300 or more landlocked steelhead/rainbow trout survives in Calaveras Reservoir and spawns in the Arroyo Hondo tributary.
 The SFPUC does not release water from either dam to benefit fish and wildlife downstream, and low summer flows and high water temperatures have reduced native trout to remnant populations below the dam.

-Because the dam is near an active fault zone and was determined to be vulnerable in a strong earthquake, the state Division of Safety of Dams in 2001 restricted the reservoir storage level to 40 percent of capacity until the dam is rebuilt.
-The SFPUC has proposed a replacement earthen dam immediately downstream of the existing dam, with a core that could allow future enlargement of the dam.
-The rebuild is scheduled to be completed by 2012.
+Because the dam is near an active fault zone and was determined to be vulnerable in a strong earthquake, the state Division of Safety of Dams in 2001 restricted reservoir storage level to 40 percent of capacity until the dam is rebuilt.
+The SFPUC has proposed a replacement earthen dam immediately downstream of the existing dam, scheduled to be completed by 2012.

-In 2005 the Alameda Creek Alliance and 68 other Bay Area conservation groups requested that the SFPUC improve stewardship of local and regional watershed lands and restore water flow in Alameda Creek.
+In 2005 the Alameda Creek Alliance and 68 other Bay Area conservation groups requested that the SFPUC improve stewardship of local watershed lands and restore water flow in Alameda Creek.
 The groups asked the SFPUC to abide by state Fish and Game Codes requiring sufficient instream flows to sustain native fish in good condition.
 The SFPUC signed an agreement in 1997 to release minimal flows from Calaveras Reservoir to restore five miles of Alameda Creek in the Sunol Valley, but to date has not released any of this water.

 Since steelhead trout in the Bay Area were listed as threatened under the ESA in 1997, the Alameda Creek Alliance has been advocating for restoration projects to allow migratory fish from the Bay to reach spawning habitat in upper Alameda Creek.
 Adult steelhead attempting to migrate upstream have been documented every winter the past decade in lower Alameda Creek, blocked by barriers in the lower creek.
 Fifteen local, state, and federal agencies are cooperating on fish passage projects in the watershed, including dam removals and construction of fish ladders and fish screens.
-Planned restoration projects will allow adult steelhead to access up to 20 miles of spawning and rearing habitat in the watershed for the first time in over half a century.
+Planned restoration projects will allow adult steelhead to access up to 20 miles of spawning and rearing habitat in the creek for the first time in over half a century.

-The Alameda County Flood Control District and Alameda County Water District (ACWD) in July signed an agreement to design a fish ladder that will allow steelhead to bypass a cement barrier known as the BART weir and an adjacent inflatable water supply dam in the lower Alameda Creek flood control channel, the main barriers to fish migration into Alameda Creek.
-The agencies announced their goal to have the fish ladder constructed by 2010.
-The SFPUC removed two dams from the Niles Canyon reach of Alameda Creek last summer and the ACWD is currently installing fish screens and preparing to remove a diversion dam from lower Alameda Creek.
+The Alameda County Flood Control District and Alameda County Water District (ACWD) in signed an agreement in 2007 to design a fish ladder that will allow steelhead to bypass a cement barrier known as the

+BART weir and an adjacent inflatable water supply dam in the lower Alameda Creek flood control channel, the main barriers to fish migration into Alameda Creek.
+The agencies announced a goal of completing construction by 2010.
+ACWD recently installed fish screens on their water diversion structures in lower Alameda Creek and is preparing to remove a diversion dam this summer.
+The SFPUC removed two dams from the Niles Canyon reach of Alameda Creek in 2006.

-The Alameda Creek Alliance (www.alamedacreek.org) is a community watershed group with over 1,450 members, dedicated to protection and restoration of the natural ecosystems of the Alameda Creek watershed.
+The Alameda Creek Alliance (www.alamedacreek.org) is a community watershed group with over 1,500 members, dedicated to protection and restoration of the natural ecosystems of the Alameda Creek watershed.